dccartagena/dccartagena.github.io/_posts/2022-10-29-embrace-the-winter.md

 ## Some final thoughts
 Let me finish this post with a simple statement, I hate skiing.
 It is one of the scariest activities I have ever tried in my life, and says the guy who has jumped from bridges and flown in paragliding.
 Sorry to my fellow Norwegians about such a statement because the ski is the national sport in the country.
 But still, every winter, I try to experience something different, from building a snowman to fighting with snowballs.
 Although staying at home the whole season is tempting, there is a lot of fun and places to discover.

 A close friend once told me, *"Never eat yellow snow,"* and I keep those wise words in my heart.
 In addition, never lick a piece of metal during winter, I did it with a transit sign for the meme, and it was painful.
 Winter has been a whole new world for me, and indeed, it is my favourite season because there are so many activities I want to experience.
-Part of my philosophy is to enjoy little details in life, and touching snow or the sensation of coming home after a cold day brings me happiness.
+Part of my philosophy is to enjoy little details in life, and touching snow or the sensation of coming home after a cold day bring me happiness.
 I hope that you will enjoy winter as much as I do.

 <div style="text-align: center;">
     <img src="/images/winter_video.gif"